SEO guide

 Generate your sitemap

-You use a sitemap to tell Google to crawl your website.
-It’s an XML file representing the structure of your website content.
+A sitemap is an XML file representing the structure of your website.

-When you generate your sitemap in KnowledgeOwl, each page or article on your site is given a unique title.
-This title includes your knowledge base name, and the name of the article or page.
+When you generate your sitemap, each page on your site is given a unique title.
+This title includes your knowledge base name and the name of the article, category, or page.

-Article titles are also automatically truncated (shortened) to meet best practice guidelines for title length (55 characters).
+Article titles are automatically shortened to meet best practice guidelines for title length (55 characters).
 Articles that contain similar content are given a canonical link tag (an HTML link tag with attribute rel=canonical) to avoid duplicate content issues that would harm your SEO rankings.

 Optimize your homepage